2001 Gujarat earthquake: Damage and casualties

 Over 1.2 million houses in 8,000 villages and 490 towns were damaged or destroyed, as well as 12,000 schools, 2,000 health facilities, many historic buildings and tourist attractions; 400,000 of the damaged homes completely collapsed.
 Across Bhachau, over 5,000 people died and 9,000 houses were damaged or destroyed.
 In Chobari, the closest settlement to the epicenter, all 3,200 houses were razed and 648 residents were killed.
 Over 400 were also feared dead in Rapar.
 Adhoi village lost 354 residents, including 25 students at a school.
 Much of Vondh was also razed and 400 people died there.
 All 208 houses in the village of Visnagar were also destroyed.
 In Anjar, over 2,000 people died, including 204 who were killed at a Republic Day parade.
 There were also nearly 2,000 deaths in Gandhidham, where 30 high-rise buildings collapsed, and in nearby Kandla, roads and facilities at the Port of Kandla were badly affected.
 At the Navlakhi, extensive subsidence caused the main access road and port to drop below sea level at high tide, preventing goods from being imported; lateral spreading caused a newly built reinforced concrete wharf to collapse into the sea.
 Ten people were killed and all 940 homes were badly damaged in Dhori village, including 914 which were completely razed by the quake, along with multiple health centers, schools, a water tower, the mosque and three Hindu temples.
 In Khavda, 240 people died, thousands more were injured, 20% of homes collapsed and 40% of others were moderately damaged.
 There were also 225 deaths in Ratnal.

 In Ahmedabad, 1,021 apartments and 82 houses collapsed, and 752 people were killed.
 Collapsing multistory buildings also caused deaths in Morbi and Surat.
-Total property damage was estimated at $7.5 billion.
 The Indian military provided emergency support which was later augmented by the International Federation of Red Cross and Red Crescent Society.
 A temporary Red Cross hospital remained in Bhuj to provide care while a replacement hospital was built.